shubham1091/Python_for_everybody/Data_Structures/Chapter_Ten/reading.md

 The comparison operators work with tuples and other <br>
 sequences.
 If the first item is equal, Python goes on to the next<br>
-element, and so on, untile it finds elements that differ.
+element, and so on, until it finds elements that differ.

 ## <span style="color:#f6fc2d">Sorting List of Tuples</span>